International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - `callbackAddress` is a URL indicating where messages to the consumer should be sent in asynchronous settings.
 If the address is not understood, the provider MUST return an
   UNRECOVERABLE error.

+- Different to a [Catalog](../catalog/catalog.protocol.md#221-odrlhaspolicy) or [Dataset](../catalog/catalog.protocol.md#311-odrlhaspolicy), the Offer inside a ContractRequestMessage must have an `odrl:target` attribute.
+However, it's contained Rules must not have any `odrl:target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).

 ### 2. ContractOfferMessage